Peep Game……… All Eyez on Me:

 After hearing mixed reviews, I tried to keep an open mind.
 I was expecting this to be on the level of: “Ali” or “Ray”.
 A chance to truly pay respect to his complex legacy; but it failed on so many levels.

 The movie felt rushed and the storyline unfinished.
 They spent so much time focusing on the negatives: partying, fighting, anger, and turmoil in his life without giving equal time to highlight his genius and craftsmanship.

 The parts with Jada Pinkett Smith didn’t seem to fit the movie storyline.
 She just randomly showed up like his moral compass with a confused romantic connection.

 They had Snoop Dogg do the voiceover for the actor playing him.
 It was like watching an old school martial arts movie to the point that it made me laugh and lose the moment.
 They should have just let the actor speak and try to capture Snoop’s character.

 The whole movie seemed to be a never-ending roller coaster and not in a good way.
 It throws you from one point to the next without a coherent transition.
+If you have any concerns drugs, read this article.
 Maybe I would need to watch the film a few more times to understand the flow, but I would not hold my breath – torture should only be a one-time thing.